vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Rāśi ascetics and ‘His own doctrine’

 Rāśi ascetics are known from inscriptions to have been living in various places.
 The first epigraphical attestation (c. ad 600) is that of an ascetic called Udbha varāśi, said to be a Rudra, in an inscription from the Gandharveśvara Tem ple in Sirpur (Srīpura) of the time of King Mahāśivagupta Bālārjuna, who ´ ruled from c. ad 590 to 650.
-21 This Udbhavarāśi Rudra, called ‘an ocean for the streams of his own doctrine’, might have reached Daks.iṇa Kosala in the train of Bālārjuna’s mother Vāsat.ā, who was a Maukhari princess, daughter of S¯uryavarman, and who had come from Kanyakubja to Srīpura as the wife of ´ the Pān. ḍuvam. śi prince Hars.agupta in the last quarter of the sixth century.
+21 This Udbhavarāśi Rudra, called ‘an ocean for the streams of his own doctrine’, might have reached Daks.iṇa Kosala in the train of Bālārjuna’s mother Vāsat.ā, who was a Maukhari princess, daughter of Sūryavarman, and who had come from Kanyakubja to Srīpura as the wife of ´ the Pān. ḍuvam. śi prince Hars.agupta in the last quarter of the sixth century.
 22

 rāśīkarāntām. ś ca tīrthakarān anukrameṇa yathāvad bhaktyā namaskuryāt tad anu pra daks.iṇam ekam iti | 20 The Skandapurāṇa (SPBh 162.45) refers to Siva as ´ rāśividām. varah., ‘Best of the As trologers’, or a reference to the Rāśi ascetics?
 In this connection attention should be drawn to a passage in the Skandapurāṇa, SP 32.103–110.
 It tells us that the gods out of fear for Kālakarn.ī, a personification of death, dive into a heap (rāśi) of ashes (bha sman), due to which they become Pāśupatas and enjoy the protection of Siva.
 Could ´ this myth reflect the initiation rite in which the novice takes his first bath in a heap of ashes (bhasmarāśi) and receives a sectarian name ending in rāśi? (this was suggested to me by Peter Bisschop).

 21 EI XXXIX, 151, v.
 3 (metre Indravajrā):

-śrīmān svasiddhāntadhunīpayo , paprabhodbhāsitaśuddhabh¯utih. |
+śrīmān svasiddhāntadhunīpayo , paprabhodbhāsitaśuddhabhūtih. |

 atrābhavad vāgamr.tena lokān, yas t[os.a]yaty udbhavarāśirudrah. k 3 k